Banks behind 70% jump in greenwashing incidents in 2023 -report

 LONDON, Oct 3 (Reuters) - The number of instances of greenwashing by banks and financial services companies around the world rose 70% in the past 12 months from the previous 12 months, a report on Tuesday showed.

-European financial institutions accounted for most instances and much of the greenwashing involved claims about fossil fuels.
+European financial institutions accounted for most of those instances, and much of the greenwashing involved claims about fossil fuels.

 Environmental, social and governance (ESG) data firm RepRisk recorded 148 cases from the banking and financial services industry globally in the 12 months to the end of September 2023, up from 86 during the previous 12 months.